 Getting To Armstrong Station:

-No matter where you’re starting from, to access Wabakimi your road will first take you to the outskirts of Thunder Bay.
+No matter where you’re starting from, to access Wabakimi, your road will first take you to the outskirts of Thunder Bay.
 In our case, the total road distance from southern Ontario (London and Toronto) via Highways 69 and 17 was about 1850 kilometers.
-We left Toronto at 7 a.m. and twelve hours later were at Marathon on top of Lake Superior.
+We left Toronto at 7 a.m. and were at Marathon on top of Lake Superior twelve hours later.
 The Airport Motel right off Hwy 17 is a decent place to stop for the night.

 The next morning we knocked off the final third of the ride.
-The road from Marathon to Nipigon along the north shore of Lake Superior has dramatic elevated views that rival those on the B.C. coast.
-Just to the north of Thunder Bay, we left the Trans-Canada Hwy. for Highway 521, a well-paved stretch of secondary road.
-Three hours later we were in Armstrong Station.
+The road from Marathon to Nipigon along the north shore of Lake Superior has elevated views that rival those on the B.C. coast.
+Once near the north side of Thunder Bay, we left the Trans-Canada Hwy. for Highway 521, a well-paved stretch of secondary road.
+Three hours later, we were in Armstrong Station.